Bangkok, the noisy, vibrant, and busy capital of Thailand is an assault on the senses and a truly remarkable city to visit.

 We hope that you have enjoyed reading our guide to spending 4 days in Bangkok.
 Hopefully, our Bangkok 4 day itinerary has given you some inspiration for your own trip and we have helped you to find some great things to do in Bangkok and some great places to stay.

 4 days in Bangkok is a good amount of time to get a feel for the place and do some interesting side trips and we hope that you have an awesome time in this beguiling city.
+It is the starting point for many amazing Thailand itineraries, and a great place to explore before you head to places like, Chiang Mai, Krabi, or Phuket.

 If you have any questions or would like to tell us about your own trip to Bangkok and any great places that we have missed, please let us know in the comments below.